SummaryRead the full fact sheet

 Some of the causes and risk factors of COPD include:

-- cigarette smoking – the most significant risk factor.
+- cigarette – the most significant risk factor.
 Around 20 to 25 per cent of smokers will develop COPD.
 Ex-smokers remain at risk and should be aware of symptoms of breathlessness

 - long-term exposure to lung irritants – such as chemical vapours or dust from grain or wood.
 Severe air pollution can make COPD worse in smokers